pyx-industries/julee/docs/architecture/solutions/pipelines.rst

 Direct Execution vs Pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:doc:`Applications </architecture/applications/index>` can choose how to execute use cases—directly for simplicity, or as a pipeline for reliability and auditability:
+:py:mod:`Applications <julee.core.entities.application>` can choose how to execute use cases—directly for simplicity, or as a pipeline for reliability and auditability:

 ::